Data shows car rental companies and agriculture are equally large sectors of the Icelandic economy.

 This June, the nominal wage index rose 1 percent from the previous month and 7.3 percent compared with the same time the previous year.

 Tourism turnover rose sharply in March and April this year, compared with the same period last year.

 Inflation figures for June reflect the impact of the opening of Costco warehouse club on the retail industry in Iceland, according to Arion Bank’s research division.

 Despite a recent drop in the value of the Icelandic króna, it is likely to keep rising in the long term, according to Daníel Svavarsson, an economist at Landsbankinn bank.

 The strong value of the Icelandic króna has begun to threaten Icelandic companies, and as a result, jobs, Iceland’s Minister of Finance Benedikt Jóhannesson told RÚV earlier this week.

-The Monetary Policy Committee of the Central Bank of Iceland has decided to keep the bank’s interest rates unchanged.
+Benedikt Jóhannesson, Iceland’s minister of finance, believes the Monetary Policy Committee of the Central Bank of Iceland ought to lower interest rates considerably this month.

 A new service and community center in the West Fjords village of Þingeyri hopes to become a national example of how to deal with, and create opportunity from, the loss of important services in remote villages.